MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/fieldnotes/build-dynamic-lean-configuration-manager.md

 Deploy applications and updates

 The focus of this article is to provide you the steps to build dynamic collection using Configuration Manager.
 Based on the example above, next steps could be:
-•	Deploy an application which instruct the device to perform a channel change to Monthly Enterprise Channel as “available” to the collection holding SAEC and SAEC-P devices.
+- Deploy an application which instruct the device to perform a channel change to Monthly Enterprise Channel as “available” to the collection holding SAEC and SAEC-P devices.
 This enabled users to switch the channel onto a faster cadence for themselves.
 You as an admin will see the device transitioning to the new collection automatically.
-•	Deploy an application which allows a user to revert back from e.g. Monthly Enterprise Channel to Semi-Annual Enterprise Channel in case of any issues.
+- Deploy an application which allows a user to revert back from e.g. Monthly Enterprise Channel to Semi-Annual Enterprise Channel in case of any issues.
 If your devices are receiving updates from the Office CDN, you can use the same approach as described above.
 If you manage updates using Configuration Manager, you must offer a re-install of the Microsoft 365 Apps to the users as Configuration Manager cannot perform a downgrade when it comes to the installed build version.
-•	Deploy updates from all update channels you support to the collection holding all devices running Microsoft 365 Apps.
+- Deploy updates from all update channels you support to the collection holding all devices running Microsoft 365 Apps.
 It is important to not deploy updates to the individual collections, as devices performing a channel change must have access to the target update to complete the transition.
 Devices will only download applicable updates, so if a device is offered SEAC, SAEC-P and MEC updates, it will only download the delta from the update channel the device is currently on or instructed to switch to.
-•	Deploy an application which re-install the desired Microsoft 365 Apps configuration (e.g. Monthly Enterprise Channel) to the collection which holds all devices with a configuration drift.
+- Deploy an application which re-install the desired Microsoft 365 Apps configuration (e.g. Monthly Enterprise Channel) to the collection which holds all devices with a configuration drift.

 Notes
-•	If the configuration of a device is changed, there are two timers which are relevant on the Configuration Manager side: o	First, the device must upload the Hardware Inventory which includes the information about the selected update channel. o	Second, the Configuration Manager infrastructure must re-calculate the memberships of the collections in question.
+- If the configuration of a device is changed, there are two timers which are relevant on the Configuration Manager side:
+ - First, the device must upload the Hardware Inventory which includes the information about the selected update channel.
+ - Second, the Configuration Manager infrastructure must re-calculate the memberships of the collections in question.
-•	The term “update channel supported by IT” in this article refers to what the IT supports as an approved configuration in the organization.
+- The term “update channel supported by IT” in this article refers to what the IT supports as an approved configuration in the organization.
 The created collection will not catch devices which are running an unsupported build of the Microsoft 365 Apps.